-Canaan Township is a member of OTARMA the Ohio Township Association Risk Management Authority (The Pool).
-The Pool assumes the risk of loss up to the limits of the (local entity's) policy.
+Canaan Township is a member of the Ohio Township Association Risk Management Authority (The Pool).
+The Pool assumes the risk of loss up to the limits of Canaan Township's policy.
 The Pool covers the following risks:

 - -General liability and casualty

 - Public official's liability

 - Cyber

 - Law enforcement liability

 - Automobile liability

 - Vehicles

 - Property

 - Equipment breakdown